Nutrition Services Administrative Review

 • Health and safety.

 • Request and review records from sponsoring organizations and their centers as well as from independent centers.
-The records requested and reviewed include:

 For both CACFP and SFSP Administrative Reviews we additionally: